clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 - [x] What Is The Cloud
 - [x] Cloud Myths Busted
 - [ ] What Is The Cloud For **YOU** As A Game Dev
-- [ ] Things To Consider, Before Using The Cloud
+- [ ] Things To Consider Before Using The Cloud
   - [ ] First Things First, Do You Need It?
   - [ ] Identifying Your Game Type
   - [ ] Your Programming Language